kienluu/fabs/README.md

 ## INTRODUCTION
 ---

-This is a portable set of fabric commands for automated server deployment of django projects targeting (or will be) ubuntu based machines with virtualenvs, supervisord, nginx and sass compass for css preprocessing.
+This is a portable set of fabric commands for writing scripts to automate server deployment of django projects targeting ubuntu based machines with virtualenvs, supervisord, nginx and sass compass for css preprocessing.

 Features:
-- Typical apt-get compass, django git make pip and virtualenv commands.
+- typical apt-get compass, django git make pip and virtualenv commands.
 - pip requirement files with a frozen requirements list and a non frozen always updated list
 - helpers for server setup scripts, such as source compilation helpers.

 Planned features:
-- templated config files for nginx & supervisord
+- templated config files for nginx & supervisord & django

 ## ENV CONSTANTS TO SET